tkrop/go-make/MANUAL.md

 to define whether also pushed branches should be cleaned up instead of only merged branches.

-The `git-fix` supports `(no-)edit` and `(no)-verify` arguments to selectively enable or disable commit verification and comment editing.
-The default is to using verification but disable editing.
+The `git-fix` target supports `(no-)edit` and `(no)-verify` arguments to enable and disable commit verification and comment editing.
+The default is to using verification enabled but disable editing.
 The default behavior can be defined by setting providing the `GITFIX` environment variable.

+The `git-verify` target verifies that commit messages in git log entries are following a common commit convention containing a [commit types](#commit-types) as well as a github issue references in the title and are signed-off.
+The target allows to validate full git `logs` as well as a single `message` file.
+As default the target verifies all commit added to the current branch in relation to the main branch.

 ## Commit types